 Capitalism: “It’s 50 cents an hour or starvation.
 Take it or leave it.”

-Billion of people face this absurd problem.
-Simply look at the situation in a poor country like Bangladesh (population 160 million) to see how perverse and pervasive poverty can be.
-Note the tone and dismissivness of the author in this article, featured in a major Western magazine called Fortune:
+Billions of people face this absurd problem.
+Simply look at the situation in a poor country like Bangladesh (population 160 million) to see how perverse and pervasive poverty can be, notable in this article, featured in a major Western magazine called Fortune:

 “And that’s why the demand for a €260 a month living wage just isn’t going to go anywhere.
 The average wage in Bangladesh is about $60 a month.
 That’s a little old so I’ve upgraded it a bit for growth.
 And £54 is, even at current exchange rates, rather more than $60.
 Not a lot but still more.

 However, the claim about the living wage is that in fact a Bangladeshi needs €260 a month to enjoy that minimal standard of living the campaigners think should be available.” [ref]

 This author is arguing that $60 * 12 = $720 per year is what Bangledesh citizens should make.
 The perversity of a system like this – a system this cruel and demonic – is impossible to describe.
 A human being says, “I am standing right here, I am ready and willing to work, and work hard.
 I am happy to do anything necessary to earn the money that I must have in order to purchase the food, clothing, housing, etc. I need in order to survive.”
 And then capitalism basically laughs in this person’s face.
 Capitalism provides no job, or provides a job paying 50 cents an hour.
 What kind of response is this?
 Why would human beings tolerate such an absurd economic system?
 This is a horrific way to run an economy – it is a form of torture really, for billions of people.
 This is capitalism.